June is National Cancer Survivor Month

 Resources and Information

-The AACR has a long-standing commitment to fostering partnerships with survivor advocates—and to fulfill its goal of significantly expanding these relationships.
+The AACR has a long-standing commitment to fostering partnerships with survivor advocates and to fulfill its goal of significantly expanding these relationships.

-Interested in speaking with people who have walked in your shoes?
+Are you interested in speaking with people who have walked in your shoes?
 Search here for an extensive list of cancer support and patient advocacy organizations.
 Find organized lists of groups dedicated to specific types of cancer, government agencies and research institutes that can provide you with the latest in specific organ site research.

 Get the answers for the most common questions faced by advocates, patients, and caregivers.
 Check out the "How To" series to learn about find financial aid, clinical trials, and much more.